8 Facts Every Homebuyer Needs to Know About Title Insurance

 - Title Insurance Is Only Paid Once

 You pay for title insurance one time at closing.
 That's it.
 It covers you for as long as you – or your heirs – have an ownership interest in the property.
 Don't feel bad for the title insurance companies.
-They only payout 4-5% of the premiums they collect in claims. (auto insurance companies pay out over 100% of premiums in claims) Most of the $500-$900 you are paying to the title company are to research the property and pull records to make sure the title is clean.
+They only payout 4-5% of the premiums they collect in claims. (auto insurance companies pay out over 100% of premiums in claims) Most of the $500-$900 you are paying to the title company is to research the property and pull records to make sure the title is clean.

 - All Title Companies Are Not the Same

 Title insurance is a $15 billion-dollar industry.
 Most of that money goes to four companies: First American, Fidelity, Stewart, and Old Republic.
 These four companies issue 85-90% of all title policies.
 It is safer to buy a title policy from a company that is likely to still be in business during the time you own the property, which is why the Big Four continue to dominate the industry.

 - You Are Not Required to Pay for Title Insurance